TomasCampinho/SPLN/TPC2/README.md

-# TPC2: Filter Duplicate Lines in a Text File (Updated Implementation)
+# TPC2: Filter Duplicate Lines in a Text File

 This Python script filters out duplicate lines from a text file, helping to clean up documents by simply removing or even commenting out repeated lines.
 It also provides optional handling for empty lines.
 This tool is built with `jjcli`, a lightweight command-line interface library.